Taeyoung96/VINS-MONO-studying/README.md

 > You could refer to [this issue](https://github.com/HKUST-Aerial-Robotics/VINS-Mono/issues/10) that meaning of original `vins_result_loop.csv`.
 - Change the timestamp
 - Reorder the quaternions in the file (`qw qx qy qz` >> `qx qy qz qw`).
-- Other than that, everything is the same as the orginal repository (xecution command, environment setting, etc.).
+- Other than that, everything is the same as the orginal repository (execution command, environment setting, etc.).
 - Add comments in Korean for personal study

 ## Reference for analyzing the code